The Lost (video game): Development

 The Losts development period had always been relatively rocky.
 Playable models of the game had been described as unstable, with a jittery framerate.
 The developer chose to switch to a different graphics engine partway through the project, moving from the LithTech engine to Epic Games' Unreal Engine.
 Also, Crave Entertainment changed The Losts traditional publishing model to a budget game model.
 Eventually, legal problems amassed, and the completed game was cancelled.

-In March 2008, it was reported that all development and rights to The Lost was acquired by FXLabs, who later released the game for Microsoft Windows in India under the title Agni: Queen of Darkness.
+In March 2008, it was reported that all development and rights to The Lost had been acquired by FXLabs, who later released the game for Microsoft Windows in India under the title Agni: Queen of Darkness.
 Agni is thought to feature redone art but keeps basic plot and gameplay elements intact.
-It was also released in Poland and Russia as Inferno: Where Death Is Your Only Ally and in United States as Netherworld: Beyond Time I Stand.
+It was also released in Poland and Russia as Inferno: Where Death Is Your Only Ally, and in the United States as Netherworld: Beyond Time I Stand.